Anthonyy232/Paperize/README.md

 ## Contributions

 All contributions to the app is welcome.
 Feel free to report any issues and create pull requests for any issues or pull requests.
+Inspiration from j4velin for their wallpaper changer app

 ## License